dillonbnye/webcv2/_slides/my-pics1.md

 permalink: /slides/my-pics1.html
 ---
 * ![A nice pic of mine](my-pics1/img2.jpg)
   A NOESY NMR spectrum gives information about the structure of a protein.
-This spectrum has 4 dimensions: 3 are nuclear frequencies and the 4th is intensity.
+This spectrum has 4 dimensions: 3 are nuclear frequencies and the 4th is intensity (contours).
 Here, the structure of a globin variant is shown to be different from that of the parent protein.
 We found that a single residue change causes the heme cofactor to move from its native position. <i>Unpublished data.</i>

   Hemoglobins have been around for hundreds of millions of years, and almost always conserve the globin topology and standard heme site.
 This new conformation has the usual topology but a novel binding site, offering insight into the flexibility of the globin family.
 * ![A nice pic of mine](my-pics1/img1.jpg)